The Best Satellite Internet Providers of 2026

 Business

-All three providers work with enterprises for commercial service but offer internet solutions aimed at small businesses in rural settings, albeit with the same speeds, data, and terms as their home plans.
+All three providers offer commercial services to enterprises and also provide internet solutions tailored for small businesses in rural settings, such as farms, with the same speeds, data, and terms as their residential plans.
 Hughesnet and Viasat’s plans provide 24/7 support and priority bandwidth for business customers.
-Video chat is doable, but usually in the lowest definition, and you’ll probably appear laggy to everyone else on the call.
-Starlink is the exception where you’ll see improved voice and video quality, but it’s an expensive solution.

 Satellite internet service national averages